Jormanji/Test-GPT/README.md

 # Pong MVC Example

 This repository contains a very small website that demonstrates a simple MVC (Model-View-Controller) structure using Node.js built-in modules.
 The website serves a basic Pong game implemented in JavaScript.
+Each time the ball hits a paddle, it speeds up slightly to keep the rally exciting.

 ## Structure
 - `server.js` – minimal HTTP server and router